 This is a members-only group.
 CAO members are welcome to invite a guest to attend with them; registration is required for all attendees.

-Celebrate the beauty, meaning, and joy of Passover together as a community.
+Together, we celebrated the beauty, meaning, and joy of Passover as a community.

 Our recent Introduction to Jewish Genealogy program, 2/5/26, proved to be both fascinating and deeply enriching for those who attended.